Detect Anomalies in Industrial Machinery Using Three-Axis Vibration Data

 Calculate the reconstruction error on the full validation data.

-XTestAll = helperExtractLabeledData(featureTest, "All"); yHatAll = minibatchpredict(net, XTestAll, 'UniformOutput', false); errorAll = helperCalculateError(XTestAll, yHatAll);
+XTestAll = helperExtractLabeledData(featureTest, "All"); yHatAll = minibatchpredict(net, XTestAll, 'UniformOutput', true); errorAll = helperCalculateError(XTestAll, yHatAll);

-Define an anomaly as a point that has reconstruction error 0.5 times the mean across all observations.
+Define an anomaly as a point that has reconstruction error equal to the mean error across all observations of after maintenance data.
 This threshold was determined through previous experimentation and can be changed as required.

 In this example, three different models are used to detect anomalies.
-The one-class SVM had the best performance at 99.7% for detecting anomalies in the test data, while the other two models are around 93% accurate.
-The relative performance of the models can change if a different set of features are selected or if different hyper-parameters are used for each model.
+All three models are able to detect anomalies with a high degree of accuracy and low misclassification percentages.
+The relative performance of the models can change if a different set of features are selected or if different hyperparameters are used for each model.
 Use the Diagnostic Feature Designer MATLAB App to further experiment with feature selection.

 Supporting Functions